 The Need for Psychological Care After Stroke

-A stroke is a life-threatening condition that often leaves significant after math, including but not limited to: impaired mobility, impaired speech, inability to walk, inability to eat, and inability to use the bathroom independently.
+A stroke is a life-threatening condition that often leaves significant aftermath, including but not limited to: impaired mobility, impaired speech and/or cognition, difficulty eating, and inability to use the bathroom independently.

-The list of stroke side effects far exceeds that example, but hopefully this illustrates the devastating impact that stroke can have on one’s life and independence.
+The list of stroke secondary effects far exceeds that example, but hopefully this illustrates the devastating impact that stroke can have on one’s life and independence.

 Aside from physical impairments, between 35%-60% of stroke patients experience cognitive impairments as well.